 The Manager retains full legal responsibility for any third-party-named portfolio.
 Where foreign securities are included in a portfolio there may be potential constraints on liquidity and the repatriation of funds, macroeconomic risks, political risks, foreign exchange risks, tax risks, settlement risks; and potential limitations on the availability of market information.
 The investor acknowledges the inherent risk associated with the selected investments and that there are no guarantees.
 Please note that all documents, notifications of deposit, investment, redemption and switch applications must be received by Prescient by or before 13:00 (SA), to be transacted at the net asset value price for that day.
 Where all required documentation is not received before the stated cut-off time, Prescient shall not be obliged to transact at the net asset value price as agreed to.
 Funds are priced at either 3pm or 5pm depending on the nature of the Fund.
 Prices are published daily and are available on the Prescient website.
-Performance has been calculated using net NAV to NAV numbers, including actual initial and all ongoing fees, with income reinvested on the reinvestment date.
+Performance has been calculated using net NAV to NAV numbers with income reinvested.
 This portfolio operates as a white label fund under the Prescient Unit Trust Scheme, which is governed by the Collective Investment Schemes Control Act.